US STOCKS-Futures slide as EU summit hopes wane

 A European equity benchmark fell more than 1 percent and the dollar, seen as a safe-haven when European markets are volatile, rose as worries about faltering global growth lingered after last week's soft manufacturing data worldwide.

-Cardillo said the market will focus this week on Europe, but strong economic data could push the summit to the back burner.

-"The European situation is just a big excuse.
-If, all of a sudden, we see economic growth in Asia and the United States, Europe would be a secondary deal for the market and not the focus."

-The U.S. data calendar includes the Chicago Federal Reserve's National Activity Index for May due at 8:30 a.m.
-(1230 GMT) and the Commerce Department's new home sales for May at 10 a.m.
+The U.S. data calendar includes the Chicago Fed National Activity Index for May due at 8:30 a.m.
+EDT (1230 GMT) and the Commerce Department's new home sales for May at 10 a.m.
 (1400 GMT).
 Economists in a Reuters survey forecast a total of 346,000 annualized units compared with 343,000 in April.

-Research in Motion Ltd. shares edged lower in light premarket trading.
+Research in Motion shares fell more than 1 percent in light premarket trading.
 The BlackBerry maker is considering splitting its business in two, separating its struggling handset manufacturing division from its messaging network, The Sunday Times reported.

-U.S. regulators approved a generic version of Shire's ADHD drug Adderall XR made by Actavis, which is being bought by Watson Pharmaceuticals.
-Watson Pharma shares rose 2.4 percent in light premarket trading.

 U.S. stocks ended higher on Friday, led by gains in bank shares, as the S&P 500 index bounced back from its second-worst decline of the year.
-The gains were not enough, however, to push indexes into positive territory for the week.
+However, the gains were not enough to push stocks into positive territory for the week.

-Shares of Bristol-Myers Squibb Co fell 6 percent and Pfizer Inc lost 2.1 percent in premarket trading after the companies announced their closely watched blood clot preventer failed to win approval from U.S. health regulators.

 * Ex-FBI director has no doubt Russia meddled in U.S. election